iTwin/presentation/.changeset/silent-plums-begin.md

 "@itwin/presentation-components": patch
 ---

-Fix issue where UniquePropertyValueSelector selects all values when only one of the values is selected.
+Fix property value selector showing all values as selected when only one of the values is actually selected.